The Spiced Life

 Jmaa el-Fnaa, Marrakech, July 2011

 I am an ambidextrous Libra (they tell me the Libra part has changed but I don’t buy it).
 My usually enthusiastic tasters are my teenaged daughters Alex and Sammy, and my husband John.
-The always enthusiastic dogs are Skamp, the Golden Doodle the girls got from Santa, and Skadi, the German Shepherd who joined us in May 2018.
+The always enthusiastic dogs are Skadi, our very under-utilized ridiculously intelligent German Shepherd and Argus (Gus), the Bernedoodle puppy who will eat everything in sight.
 We have also added a kitty, Persephone, to the mix.
 She originally lived in the basement, hence her name, unless being supervised on the main floor–I cannot handle cats on the counter.
-After several moves, including to locations without doors to the basement, she now snuggles with Alex every night, which was probably her plan all along.
-Sammy has become a rat owner as well-we had four, with the assurances they were all male (you see where this is going), at which point the lone female became pregnant.
-Unfortunately the stress of the pregnancy (and constantly being hounded by three male rats no doubt) was too much for her heart but at this point we have six male rats, which I don’t recommend, but they do enthusiastically eat most of my produce prepping waste.
+After several moves, including to locations without doors to the basement, she now snuggles with Alex every night–at college!, which was probably her plan all along.
+Which of course then meant we needed cats for John, so now Simon and Garfunkel live in our basement (alas Skadi has become not nice to cats).
 You might also see references to Delphi, Alex’s corn snake, although she does not taste anything I make and it is hard to say if she is enthusiastic!

-If you follow me on Twitter you know I bleed Maize and Blue and follow the Wolverines in football, basketball and ice hockey.
-I am also a Cleveland Indians fan in the summer when college sports dwindle away.
-I am a voracious fan of many genres of music, and now that we live in Pittsburgh the kids and I are becoming regular concert goers!
+If you follow me on (not Twitter anymore) any of the remaining acceptable social media choices you know I bleed Maize and Blue and follow the Wolverines in football, basketball and ice hockey.
+I am also a Cleveland Guardians fan in the summer when college sports dwindle away.
+I am a voracious fan of many genres of music, and now that we live in Pittsburgh Sammy and I have become regular concert goers!
 I read every night before bed– fantasy, science fiction, sometimes mysteries, whatever has been assigned in my book club, and cookbooks.
-I have a huge cookbook problem collection.20130630-IMG_0465
+I have a huge cookbook problem collection.

 Nags Head, 2013